 Third-party non-binding valuations are validated by comparing such valuations to internally generated prices based on the Company's models and, when available, to recent trading activity in the same or similar instruments.
 For those instruments valued using discounted cash flows, collateral prepayments, losses, recoveries, and scheduled amortization are projected over the remaining life of the collateral and expressed as a percentage of the collateral's current principal balance.
-For those assets valued using the LIBOR Option Adjusted Spread, or "OAS," valuation methodology, cash flows are projected using the Company's models over multiple interest rate scenarios, and these projected cash flows are then discounted using the LIBOR rates implied by each interest rate scenario.
+For those assets valued using the LIBOR Option Adjusted Spread, or "OAS," valuation methodology, cash flows are projected using management's models over multiple interest rate scenarios, and these projected cash flows are then discounted using the LIBOR rates (which are calculated by using an assumed spread over projected Secured Overnight Financing Rates, or "SOFR" rates) implied by each interest rate scenario.
 The LIBOR OAS of an asset is then computed as the unique constant yield spread that, when added to all LIBOR rates in each interest rate scenario generated by the model, will equate (a) the expected present value of the projected asset cash flows over all model scenarios to (b) the actual current market price of the asset.
 LIBOR OAS is therefore model-dependent.
 Generally speaking, LIBOR OAS measures the additional yield spread over LIBOR that an asset provides at its current market price after taking into account any interest rate options embedded in the asset.

 Material changes in any of the inputs above in isolation could result in a significant change to reported fair value measurements.
 Fair value measurements are impacted by the interrelationships of these inputs.
 For example, a higher expectation of collateral prepayments will generally result in a lower expectation of collateral losses.
 Conversely, higher losses will generally result in lower prepayments.
+Losses and recoveries do not represent a significant input for the Company's Agency RMBS interest only securities, given the guarantee of the issuing GSE.

-The following table summarizes the estimated fair value of all other financial instruments not included in the disclosures above as of December 31, 2022 and 2021:
+The following table summarizes the estimated fair value of all other financial instruments not included in the disclosures above as of December 31, 2023 and 2022:

-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

 (In thousands) Fair Value Carrying Value Fair Value Carrying Value

 Assets:

-Cash and cash equivalents \$ 34,816 \$ 34,816 \$ 69,028 \$ 69,028
+Cash and cash equivalents \$ 38,533 \$ 38,533 \$ 34,816 \$ 34,816

-Due from brokers 18,824 18,824 88,662 88,662
+Due from brokers 3,245 3,245 18,824 18,824

-Reverse repurchase agreements 499 499 117,505 117,505
+Reverse repurchase agreements 499 499

 Liabilities:

-Repurchase agreements 842,455 842,455 1,064,835 1,064,835
+Repurchase agreements 729,543 729,543 842,455 842,455

-Due to brokers 45,666 45,666 1,959 1,959
+Due to brokers 54,476 54,476 45,666 45,666